-par -k
+par -k previous.ncd reentrant.ncd

-The following command runs 20 place and route iterations at overall effort level 3.
+The following command runs 20 placements and routings using different cost tables all at overall effort level med.
 The mapping of the overall level (-ol) to placer effort level (-pl) and router effort level (-rl) depends on the device to which the design was mapped, and placer level and router level do not necessarily have the same value.
 The iterations begin at cost table entry 5.
 Only the best 3 output design files are saved.
 The output design files (in NCD format) are placed into a directory called results.dir.

-par -n 20 -ol 3 -t 5 -s 3 input.ncd results.dir
+par -n 20 -ol med -t 5 -s 3 input.ncd results.dir